Avalon Blog

 Share this Post:

 Honestly, you can print it as large as you want, but the quality will decrease as the size increases.
-Eventually as you enlarge the image more and more you will start to see that fuzzy, blurry look referred to as pixilation.
-In order to get a quality print of your image, here’s how to figure out the size you can print at.
+Eventually, as you enlarge the image more and more, you will start to see that fuzzy, blurry look referred to as pixilation.
+To get a quality print of your image, here’s how to figure out what size you can print.

-Let’s say instead you want to print an 8”x10” image at 300 dpi, which again is recommended for digital or offset printing.
+Let’s say, you want to print an 8”x10” image at 300 dpi, which again is recommended for digital or offset printing.
 What should the file size be?
-Take 300 and multiple that by 8 which equals 2400.
-Then take 10 and multiple that by 300 which equals 3000.
-Therefore you would need a 2400x3000 size image to print a quality image at 8”x10”.
+Take 300 and multiply that by 8, which equals 2400.
+Then take 10 and multiply that by 300 which equals 3000.
+That means you would need a 2400x3000 size image to print a quality image at 8”x10”.

-In addition to everything explained above, there are still a few tips and rules to follow and remember when dealing with any image for print.
+In addition to everything explained above, there are still a few tips and rules to follow when dealing with any image for print.

 • Resolution can be taken away but never added.